tonytins/core2/README.md

 # Core 2

 Core 2 is a Blazor WebAssembly template that is based on the Casey Universe D.O.C. codebase.
-This template shares a similar design language to previous versions of Core, but it is incompatible with them.
+While this template is a fork of it, Core uses a more streamlined API that is currently incompatible with its predecessor.

 ## Features

-* Blazor WebAssembly-based template
-* Easy to use and customize
 * Customizable dark mode
 * FontAwesome support and component included
-* DynMeta component for changing header titles, descriptions, and images
+* Streamlined metadata support through ``DynMeta``

 ## Installation